cysouw/diathesis/text/c11_infinitive.md

 ### [ NDL | ANL ] *haben + Infinitiv* Dative inversive (*Ortspertinenzinversiv*) {#sec:infinitive-haben}

 The construction of a light verb *haben* with an infinitive [cf. @hole2002: 183-185] is attested with various position verbs like *hängen* [@next a].
 Such constructions obligatorily need a locational phrase [@next b].
-The hanging object is expressed as an accusative, and the nominative subject of the *haben + Infinitive* construction is actually a possessor dative of the location [@next c,d], see [@sec:prepositions-possessor-of-location-to-dative-experiencer].
+The hanging object is expressed as an accusative, and the nominative subject of the *haben + Infinitiv* construction is actually a possessor dative of the location [@next c,d], see [@sec:prepositions-possessor-of-location-to-dative-experiencer].
 This diathesis does not invoke the IPP *Ersatzinfinitiv* [@next e].

 ::: ex
 a.
 Er hat einen Tropfen an der Nase hängen.